 Does it bother you to get asked about your family all the time?
 I assume it happens even more frequently now since they're all directly involved in your film.

 It doesn't bother me.
 A lot of the questions are geared toward how "real" the film is, which, of course, is part of the fun.
 There is a meta aspect to this movie, but we are playing characters.
 Even though these characters are grounded in some darker aspects of ourselves that we're exploring, it's like any art: it's personal, but not real.
-I don't want that kind of question to detract from the heart of the movie, which is more about motherhood and what happens when familial roles become inescapable ... and the abuse that can come from family dynamics.
+I don't want that kind of question to detract from the heart of the movie, which is more about motherhood and what happens when familial roles become inescapable... and the abuse that can come from family dynamics.
 I want people to take away those things from the film, not so much the comedy of my entire family's involvement.

 It was definitely a funny movie but that isn't what stuck with me.
 I was more intrigued by Clara's darkness and the way the family treats her.
 Everyone else acts shitty with zero repercussions, but when Clara participates, it's somehow unacceptable.

 That's the insanity of family, right?
-The concept of normal is so warped that the person who's not making a scene or being completely volatile is often the one who gets blamed or labelled the black sheep.
+The concept of normal is so warped that the person who's not making a scene or being completely volatile is often the one who gets blamed or labeled the black sheep.
 The whole family is self-absorbed and communicates differently than her, so it's easy to understand why Clara feels isolated; she doesn't speak their language.

 I think I'm also commenting on how show business can kind of warp your view of yourself and your worth.
 You just become a little rat, trapped by other people's power.